xaynetwork/xaynet/README.md

 Rust has definite potential as a host language for machine learning itself.
 But, above, we already insisted on giving developers freedom of choice here.
 Hence, we selected Rust for other reasons.

 Our framework for federated learning is not a framework for machine learning as such.
-Rather, it supports the *federation* of machine learning that takes place on possibly heterogenuous devices and where use cases involve *many* such devices.
+Rather, it supports the *federation* of machine learning that takes place on possibly heterogeneous devices and where use cases involve *many* such devices.

 The programming language in which this framework is written should therefore give us strong support for the following:
 - **Compiles and runs "everywhere":** The language should *not* require its own runtime and code should compile on a wide range of devices.